This page explains how to use Cloud SQL to enforce data residency requirements.

 europe, or regions such as

-Another feature that helps you enforce data residency is VPC Service Controls.
-VPC Service Controls let you restrict the use of Cloud SQL APIs to import and export data using either the Cloud SQL Admin API or the Cloud Storage API.
-This restriction ensures that data stays within the network locations you have selected.
+VPC Service Controls help you enforce data residency by letting you restrict the use of Cloud SQL APIs to import and export data using either the Cloud SQL Admin API or the Cloud Storage API.
+This restriction helps ensure that data stays within the network locations you've selected.
 Using VPC Service Controls, you create a service perimeter that defines the virtual boundaries from which a service can be accessed, preventing data from being moved outside those boundaries.
 You can enforce this constraint even if the user is authorized according to your Google Cloud IAM policy.

-Google Cloud services, including Cloud SQL, encrypt customer content at rest and in transit using a variety of encryption methods.
+Google Cloud services, including Cloud SQL, encrypt customer content at rest and in transit using various encryption methods.
 Encryption is automatic, and no customer action is required.

-If you want your CMEK stored in the regions where you deploy your services, then you can use Cloud Key Management Service (Cloud KMS).
-You set the key's location when you create the key.
+If you want to store your CMEK in the regions where you deploy your services, then you can use Cloud Key Management Service (Cloud KMS).
+You set the location of the key when you create the key.
 Or, to store those keys inside a physical hardware security module (HSM) that's located in the region that you choose, use Cloud HSM.

 With Cloud SQL, you can control which users can access your data.

-To control Google support and engineering personnel's access, use Access Approval.
+To control Google's access of support and engineering personnel, use Access Approval.
 Access Approval lets you require Google employees to get your explicit approval before they access your data or configurations on Google Cloud (for exclusions, see Access Approval exclusions).

 Access Approval complements the visibility provided by Access Transparency, which generates near-real-time audit logs when Google administrators interact with your data.
 The audit logs include the office location of the administrator and the reason for the access.
-You can also enforce specific attributes for administrators who are allowed to access your data or configurations—including the geographic region from which they are operating and other compliance-relevant attributes.
+You can also enforce specific attributes for administrators who have access to your data or configurations—including their geographic region and other compliance-relevant attributes.

-Finally, Key Access Justifications work seamlessly with Cloud KMS and Cloud EKM.
+Key Access Justifications integrate with Cloud KMS and Cloud EKM.
 Each time one of your keys is requested to encrypt or decrypt data, Key Access Justifications provides a detailed justification, along with a mechanism for you to approve or deny key access using an automated policy that you set.

 Using Access Approval, Access Transparency, and Key Access Justifications with Cloud KMS and Cloud EKM, you can deny Google the ability to decrypt your data.
-As a result, you are the arbiter of access to your data.
+As a result, you're the arbiter of access to your data.